tastuck/thewagons/readme.md

 ### Project Summary

-Brief description of your what your project is about and why you chose that topic.
+This project is a homework assignment with the purpose of getting our team used to group GitHub repositories, team communication, and assigning roles.

 ### Live Link